Sellfy Review 2023: How Easy Is It To Create an Online Store?

 Even though Sellfy's dashboard is set to English by default, it's possible to change your store's language.

-Overall, so far as sales are concerned, Sellfy again shows both strengths and weaknesses, but they follow the trend established in the previous section: If you're selling digital products, Sellfy has got your back; if you're selling anything else, you're likely to be on your own either in part or entirely.
+Overall, so far as sales are concerned, Sellfy shows both strengths and weaknesses, but they follow the trend established in the previous section: If you're selling digital products, Sellfy has got your back; if you're selling anything else, you're likely to be on your own either in part or entirely.

 Marketing & Analytics